frovedis/frovedis/doc/tutorial/tutorial.md

     auto m = frovedis::make_rowmajor_matrix_loadbinary<double>("./data_binary");

 To load the data as double, `<double>` is given as the template parameter.
-Here, `data_binary` is a directory that contains two files: nums and val.
+Here, `data_binary` is a directory that contains three files: nums, val, and type.
 The contents of nums is two lines of text num_row and num_col.
 In this case,

     4